Diana Ross Presents The Jackson 5

 The album title suggested that Motown star Diana Ross had discovered the group, as do the Ross-penned liner notes on the back cover.
-Ross' supposed discovery of the Jackson 5 was in fact part of Motown's marketing and promotions plan for the Jackson 5; it may actually have been Motown producer Bobby Taylor who discovered them.
+Ross' supposed discovery of the Jackson 5 was in fact part of Motown's marketing and promotions plan for the Jackson 5.
+In actuality, it had been Motown producer Bobby Taylor who had discovered them.
 Joe Jackson, the father and manager of the Jackson 5, thanked the "lovely Gladys Knight, (who) extended a helping hand to our family, by calling Motown executives and talking their ear off to take time out of their schedule and meet with us.
 She believed in us before others.
 Always grateful to her."
 Knight also said she brought the Jackson 5 to Motown's attention.
 Regardless, Ross embraced her assigned role and helped promote the group, especially grooming young Michael Jackson as a star.